Mojang/minecraft-editor-extension-starter-kit/README.md

 &nbsp;

 ### Debugging with output

+> ## Dave - TODO - Change this to reference the new logging API

 Even the best of us need to debug our code to see where we've gone wrong.
 Often, the simplest way of debugging is to insert lots of "debug output"...  throughout your extension, you can insert the JavaScript command:
 ```js
 console.log(`Got as far as initialization`);